NaveenRaphael/tbot_main/README.md

 ## Recommended references
 It is recommended that you know a little bit about ros (see [http://wiki.ros.org/ROS/Tutorials](http://wiki.ros.org/ROS/Tutorials)) and a little bit about the specifications of the turtlebot (see [this link](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/#specifications)).

 About ros, it is ncessary to know about rostopics, rosnodes and the basics of running a program in ros.
-RQT and RVIZ are tools that make interacting with ROS easier, and you should be can run these by typing the name of these tools in any terminal.
+RQT and RVIZ are tools that make interacting with ROS easier, and you can run these by typing the name of these tools in any terminal.

 ## Instructions to use
 It is recommended to have `rqt` and `rviz` open while working with the robots.
 It is alsp recommended to follow the steps to control a swarm of turtlebots, since controlling a single turtlebot is but a specific case of the former.
 However, please do read the steps of both.